sankalp1999/Image_Captioning_With_Attention/README.md

 ### Embedding layer

 The embeddings are trained on the vocabulary of Flickr8K.
 I decided to not use pretrained-embeddings because of size-constraints and secondly it has been found that training on your dataset's vocabulary is sometimes equally accurate (because of context of the images and captions).
-So, embedding training is done with the decoder.
+So, we use the standard nn.Embedding layer for training the embeddings.

 The vocabulary threshold is 2 (although the initial models I had trained had a vocabulary threshold of 5).
 The threshold means the number of occurences of the word to include it in my vocabulary which is a mapping of words to indices and vice-versa.